The Hills (TV series): The City

 Beginning in 2008, cast member Whitney Port starred in her own spin-off series The City.
-The program premiered on December 28, 2009, four weeks after the fifth-season finale of The Hills.
+The program premiered on December 29, 2008, one week after the fourth-season finale of The Hills.
 When she appeared on the original series' earlier seasons, she limited the exposure of her personal life, commenting that focusing on her career would make people "take [her] seriously".

 However, during production of The City, Port wanted to feature her private life to emphasize that "[her] head is still screwed on straight".
 During the first half of the debut season, the program highlighted her transition to New York City after receiving employment from Diane von Fürstenberg.
 However, Port later left her position and returned to People's Revolution with Kelly Cutrone.

 The series underwent several casting adjustments for the second half of the first season.
 Port and Olivia Palermo remained, and the program saw the addition of Port's friend Roxy Olin and Palermo's co-worker Erin Kaplan.
 The revamped cast remained for the second season, which premiered after the sixth season of The Hills on April 27, 2010.
 The season documented the deterioration of Port and Olin's friendship, which culminated with the latter moving out of their shared apartment.
 The season concluded on July 13, 2010, the same evening as the series finale of The Hills.

 In October 2010, Port confirmed that The City would not be renewed by MTV.